India at the 2012 Summer Olympics

 India competed at the 2012 Summer Olympics in London, from 27 July to 12 August 2012.
 A total of 83 athletes, 60 men and 23 women, competed in 13 sports.
-Men's field hockey was the only team-based sport in which India had its representation in these Olympic Games.
-India also marked its Olympic return in weightlifting, after the International Weightlifting Federation imposed a two-year suspension for the nation's athletes in Beijing because of a doping scandal.
+Men's field hockey was the only team-based sport in which India was represented in these Olympic Games.
+India also marked its Olympic return in weightlifting, after the International Weightlifting Federation imposed a two-year suspension for the nation's athletes because of a doping scandal in Beijing.

 The Indian team featured several Olympic medalists from Beijing, including rifle shooter and Olympic gold medalist Abhinav Bindra, who failed to advance into the final rounds of his event in London.
-Wrestler and Olympic bronze medalist Sushil Kumar managed to claim another medal by winning silver in the men's freestyle wrestling.
-The Indian Olympic Association also appointed him to be the nation's flag bearer at the opening ceremony.
+Wrestler and Olympic bronze medalist Sushil Kumar, chosen by the Indian Olympic Association to be the nation's flag bearer at the opening ceremony, managed to claim another medal by winning silver in the men's freestyle wrestling.

-This was India's 2nd most successful Olympics in terms of total medal tally, having won a total of 6 medals (2 silver and 4 bronze), doubling the nation's previous record (3 medals at the 2008 Beijing Olympics).
-Two medals each were awarded to the athletes in shooting and wrestling.
-India also set a historical milestone for the female athletes who won two Olympic medals for the first time.
-Badminton player and world junior champion Saina Nehwal became the first Indian athlete to win an Olympic bronze medal in the women's singles.
-Boxer Mary Kom, on the other hand, lost to Great Britain's Nicola Adams in the semi-final match, but settled for the bronze in the first ever women's flyweight event.
+This was India's 2nd most successful Olympics in terms of total medals, they won a total of 6 medals (2 silver and 4 bronze), doubling the nation's previous record (3 medals at the 2008 Beijing Olympics).
+Two medals were awarded to athletes in shooting and wrestling.
+Female Indian athletes won two Olympic medals in one Games for the first time.
+The two athletes were badminton player and world junior champion Saina Nehwal, who became the first Indian athlete to win an Olympic bronze medal in the women's singles, and boxer Mary Kom, who lost to Great Britain's Nicola Adams in the semi-final match and received a bronze medal in the first ever women's flyweight event.